Vole – Damage to Plants and Control

 • Make a “fence” out of hardware cloth and wrap it around the base of woody plants to deter the animals.

-• Pull the mulch about 4 or 5 inches away from the base of your susceptible plants.
-In order to feed on your plants, the voles will have to come out into the open – they don’t like to do that.
+• Pull the mulch about 4 or 5 inches away from the base of your roses (hostas and hydrangeas, too).
+Then, in order to feed on your plants, the voles will have to come out into the open -they don’t like to do that.

 • Look for the runways and gently pull back the “roof”.
 Find a large cardboard box and remove the top.
 Bait a mouse trap with peanut butter and place it in the vole path.
 Cover the trap and runway with the upside down box.
 The voles will be more likely to venture into the covered area to investigate the nice peanut butter smell if everything is covered by the box.
 When you’ve caught a vole, remove the trap and replace it with a slice of apple.
 Check it a few days later to look for toothmarks.
 If the apple is gnawed, bring the trap back into use.